AsgerPetersen/gdalwheels/README.md

 The reason for copying the wheels from Christophs site to this repository is that Christoph states: _"Please only download files manually as needed."_

 ## OSX
-Haven't figurd this one out yet.
+Haven't figured this one out yet.